swissup/swissup.github.io/m2/extensions/easytabs/index.md

 ## Features

+ -  NEW!
+Supports [Swissup AMP module](../amp/).
+Now you can have accordion tabs at AMP.
  -  Show unlimited number of tabs on product page.
  -  Insert tabs via widget at any page with any content you want.
  -  9 tab types available.
  -  Responsive design, works fine on mobile devices.
  -  Unset blocks shown in tab to avoid content duplicating.
  -  Use custom templates for tab content.
  -  Show other extensions content in tab using Custom Block tab.
  -  Show number of reviews, questions, etc by calling eval code in tab title.

 ### Easytabs Grid